 Assessment using standardized tests is a means of identifying a person’s strengths and weaknesses and is geared toward remediation of deficits.
 I developed solid assessment skills in my pre-doctoral training days at New York University and at King’s County Hospital/SUNY - Brooklyn Health Science Center; then, I obtained advanced postdoctoral training in assessment at the Learning Disabilities Unit at SUNY - College of Optometry.
 Today, I regularly assess children and adults and my evaluations are used by mental health professionals, physicians, schools and courts.

 Since 1997, I have completed several hundred evaluations and have presented comprehensive written reports to parents and educators as well as child welfare and court professionals.
 My written evaluation reports include presentation of scores, interpretation of results, diagnostic formulations, and pragmatic recommendations.
 In addition, I regularly evaluate individuals to assess their need for accommodations for the SATs, GREs, MCATs, and other standardized tests used for college admissions.

-Call or text now for more information and a phone consultation!
+Call or text now for more information and to schedule your first session!